Widow inheritance: "Cleansing" practices

 "Cleansing" is a form of ritual purification rites being culturally prescribed for women after the death of her husband and often involving forced sexual intercourse with a male "inheritor" of the widow.
 The practice has not been systematically outlawed across Sub-Saharan Africa but rather is encouraged in many rural communities such as the Luo in Kenya and Tanzania and the Igbo in Nigeria.
 Cleansing occurs since it is believed to free the widow from a supernatural connection to her dead husband's spirit.
 It is very common for such "cleansing" procedures to be the only choice that widows have in the wake of their husband's death, as without a proper cleansing, the widow and her family will be socially rejected.
 The rituals are frequently traumatic violations in which widows may be forced to drink the water in which their dead husband's body was washed and are coerced into sex with a relative or inheritor.

 In extreme circumstances, widows may be required to "have sex with their husband's dead body" to complete a cleansing ritual.
-Theoe traditions are rooted in spiritual fears of contamination, and have been reported in a number of countries of Sub-Saharan Africa.
+These traditions are rooted in spiritual fears of contamination, and have been reported in a number of countries of Sub-Saharan Africa.
 (Note: Countries reported as having traditions of spiritual contamination include: Angola, Botswana, Republic of Congo, Democratic Republic of Congo, Côte d'Ivoire, Eswatini, Ghana, Kenya, Lesotho, Malawi, Nigeria, Rwanda, Senegal, Tanzania, Uganda, Zambia and Zimbabwe.
 It has been noted, in addition, in some ebola-affected countries also.)
 The superstitions of "evil spirits" inhabiting widows before "cleansing" are norms in many communities, and widows are often not permitted to work or interact with those outside their families until the cleansing is executed.
 Women who violate those norms may face severe social stigma and repercussions in their community.

 Widow inheritance relationships centre on "cleansing" the widow after the death of her husband, as well as fulfilling the goal of furthering the late husband's lineage.
 Sexual intercourse can function as a means of "cleansing" by bearing children for the husband's family, sexual companionship and other sexual rituals that are associated with widows.
 A widow is often required to engage in ritual sex during the establishment of homes and during food production seasons, often to protect the widow or her family members.